-A vintage Rolls-Royce made in 1934, owned by the family of the hotel’s founder is “the signature” of the Peninsula Hotel.
-Normally, only couples who hold a wedding ceremonies in the hotel can ride this Rolls-Royce.
-However, due to the “We Meet Again” campaign, hotel guests have the opportunities to cruise by in the Vintage Rolls-Royce, Phantom II.
-In other words, the Peninsula Tokyo tend to use their signature stories to attract more customers.
-Japanese popular television show, infotainment, Hirunandesu originally introduced the vintage Rolls-Royce ride to the public on August 24.
+The vintage Rolls-Royce made in 1934 is owned by the hotel’s founder and is “the signature” of the Peninsula Hotel.
+Due to the “We Meet Again” campaign, hotel guests have the opportunity to cruise around Ginza in the vintage Phantom II.
+The Peninsula Tokyo has used its signature stories to restore the brand image and attract more customers.
+Japanese popular television infotainment show, Hirunandesu introduced the vintage Rolls-Royce ride to the public on August 24.

-Providing cultural and seasonal offers in the new normal
+Providing cultural and seasonal offers in the new normal.
+The five-star hotels provide different cultural and seasonal services to enhance the hotel brand reputation as a crisis response strategy.
+Shangri-La Tokyo collaborated with a famous shrine, Kanda Myojin.
+Only the guests of Shangri-La Tokyo who join the special New Year plan are allowed to pray inside the shrine without lining up.
+This unique cultural plan made headlines on the Japanese social media platform LINE and a website for news related to tourism (Kankokeizai 2020).